sundarep-ai/GraphRAG/README.md

 ## Configuration

-The system uses a centralized configuration system.
-Key configuration options:
+The system uses a centralized configuration system that can be customized for any domain:

 ### Azure OpenAI Settings
 - Endpoint URL